Check this guide to the best summer wetsuits for 2022. We’ve got the shorties, steamers and eco suits that we think are the bee’s knees this season.

 Temp check.
 What’s that?
 62+ (that’s anything over 16 C for our Euro readers).
 Wahoo!
 It’s 3/2 time.

 As May turns to June in the Northern Hemisphere and the H2O begins to crank up the heat, surfers everywhere are preparing to cut the thickness of those suits.
-The same goes down south when the winters take over up Nazare and Cornwall way.
-It’s a joyous part of the year, adding more flex to your paddles and more freedom to the surf experience.
+The same goes down south, in New Zealand and SA, when the winters take over up Nazare and Cornwall way.
+It’s undoubtedly a joyous part of the year, adding more flex to your paddles and more freedom to the surf experience.
 We love it.
 It’s hard not to.

-But what are the best summer wetsuits for this year?
+But what are the best summer wetsuits out there right now?
 Which wetsuit brands are making waves in the market?
 Who’s got the hottest new eco neoprene or the most light-weight Yulex rubber cuffs?

 This guide to summer wetsuits is just one part of our ultimate wetsuits guide